 Rule #5: Take advantage of the Qualified Business Income Deduction whenever possible

 The Qualified Business Income (QBI) Deduction is something that was new starting in 2018 with the Tax Cuts & Jobs Act.
 It allowed qualified pass-through businesses to take a deduction of 20% of their net business income.
 This is only relevant if you are showing profits on your rental properties.

 If you are showing a profit, this deduction can help reduce your tax liability.
 To qualify, you need to keep separate books and records for each property and maintain records of any services performed on the property by you or any other person.
 You also need to make sure the property is not a triple-net lease.
 This is when you make the tenant responsible for payment of rent, taxes, utilities, and any maintenance on the property.
 Essentially if you just collect rent and do nothing else, the IRS will not recognize your rental property income as qualified business income.

 If you spend at least 250 hours per year working on your rental property, maintain separate books and records, and keep records of all services performed expenses paid, you may qualify for a safe-harbor election.
 This would allow you to claim the QBI deduction just by meeting these criteria.
 You can still qualify for the deduction if you don’t, but I generally recommend doing at least this to ensure you can get the deduction.

 Those are the basics of owning a rental property.
 If you made it all the way to the bottom of this page, congratulations.
 I know that wasn’t easy.
-If this stuff puts you to sleep like it does for most people, contact me and I’ll guide you through the process.
+If this stuff puts you to sleep like it does for most people, book a free consultation and I’ll guide you through the process.